```

 Plain instruction hidden as compliance text

 The linked route is only the training layer.
-The buried route is recovered from names, dates, document IDs, source residue, and repeated phrases.
+The buried route is recovered from names, dates, document IDs, source residue, repeated phrases, and files that were removed from the visible index.